Update August 2014:

 tracking services for their own fleet management and safety purposes.

-tracking equipment in an aircraft and an arrangement with a suitable
+suitable tracking equipment in an aircraft and an arrangement with a suitable

-provider you will normally only pay a small additional surcharge to feed the data in
+provider you will normally only pay a small additional surcharge to feed the

-arrangements to acquire and install appropriate in-aircraft
+operator makes the arrangements to acquire and install appropriate in-aircraft

 terminal equipment and makes the arrangements with a tracking service.
-The aircraft

-operator’s tracking provider makes an arrangement directly with TracPlus to pass the data
+makes an arrangement directly with the Integrator to

 Agencies (and aircraft operators) who wish to view or